hdShang/arxiv-daily/docs/cs-CV/2025-11-06/papers/251104394v1-doraemon-a-unified-library-for-visual-object-modeling-and-representa.md

 ---
 layout: default
-title: DORAEMON: A Unified Library for Visual Object Modeling and Representation Learning at Scale
+title: "DORAEMON: A Unified Library for Visual Object Modeling and Representation Learning at Scale"
 ---

 # DORAEMON: A Unified Library for Visual Object Modeling and Representation Learning at Scale